jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 `.node('!', c)` and therefore below a thin interface layer may share an implementation.
 Likewise, `.node` is easily expressible as a partial completion of `.on` with `'node'`.

+*API allows body to be given as Object and converts into JSON because it is anticipated that REST services which emmit JSON will also accept it*

 Earlier callbacks when paths are matched
 ----------------------------------------